-After touch down at Osaka’s Kansai International Airport, we connect direct by train to the JR Tennoji Station, to find ourselves on the doorstep of the renowned Abeno Harukas building of Osaka.
+After touching down at Osaka’s Kansai International Airport, we connect direct by train to the JR Tennoji Station, to find ourselves on the doorstep of the renowned Abeno Harukas building of Osaka.
 With twelve days of travel and uncertainty ahead, we have decided to make the most of our first days here, with two nights in the iconic Osaka Marriott Miyako hotel, situated on the top floors of the building.
-The elevator shuttles us to the reception on the 19th floor where we open out to towering spaces and floor to ceiling windows, which overlook the tops of the surrounding highrise skyline.
+The elevator shuttles us to the reception on the 19th floor where we open out to towering spaces and floor-to-ceiling windows, which overlook the tops of the surrounding highrise skyline.
 The lobby feels more like a futuristic sci-fi skyport, than any urban city lodgings, yet we are still only a third to the top of the Abeno Harukas building.
 Famously the tallest building not only in Osaka, but all of Japan.
-We continue through check-in, before rocketing, in an elevator, to our 53rd floor guestroom suite high above the city.
+We continue through check-in, before rocketing, in an elevator, to our 53rd-floor guestroom suite high above the city.
 To put the height into perspective, the observation deck, which is one of the main attractions of the city, is found just 7 stories above us, on the 60th floor of the building.
 And with our stay we are given complimentary tickets to the attraction, although I find the views are very similar to what we have in our own room.
-Yet they are undoubtedly more relaxed and enjoyable with a bottle of wine and the cloudlike comforts of our 53rd floor guestroom suite.
+Yet they are undoubtedly more relaxed and enjoyable with a bottle of wine and the cloudlike comforts of our 53rd-floor guestroom suite.

 From the moment I left Kansai International Airport I found myself somewhat mesmerized by the city where everything just seems so neat and purposely placed.
 At times Japan seems almost unreal and I inevitably spend much of my time standing on top of, and looking down on, the circuit board of a city below.
 It looks more like a model than real life where things are just so neat and orderly, with nothing out-of-place.
 I would follow the lights of the stairwells in surrounding buildings to find a bulb out-of-place, or at least off colour, but they are all the exact same tone, brightness, lined in perfect symmetry, and without a flicker of imperfection.
 And this is why Japan has always fascinated me, given I am more used to the opposite, where things are consistently inconsistent where I am from, and half-assed.
 But even the bumps and blemishes, and wear and tear, look purposely placed in Japan, making it almost hypnotic to look at.
 It’s like an OCD dream where it feels like just the slightest imperfection would have the whole city grind to a standstill.
 And in many ways this is how Japan where, if a train for example, were mere minutes late, there would be slight chaos.
 So the city really is fascinating from above, and I could just watch over it for hours, and do.